vdoninav/nlp_practice/README.md

 Replying when mentioned in group chats

-An "insanity mode" that can be toggled on/off
+An "insanity mode", when bots reply to all messages in a group, that can be toggled on/off